Essential Skills for Criminal Justice Students: A STEPS Guide

 Active Listening

 Taking reports, listening to testimonies, and collecting statements are common responsibilities in criminal justice roles.
-Each requires active listening.
+Each of these responsibilities require active listening.
 You will frequently come in contact with agitated, scared, and/or stressed-out community members who are seeking your help.
 Knowing that you are actively listening and showing compassion during a potentially difficult situation can help calm their nerves and allow them to communicate more clearly.
 Active listening also plays an important role when interacting with your colleagues and other criminal justice professionals.

 Critical Thinking & Decision Making